microsoft/playwright/docs/src/test-configuration-js.md

 ## Testing options

 In addition to configuring [Browser] or [BrowserContext], videos or screenshots, Playwright Test has many options to configure how your tests are run.
-Below are the most common ones, see [advanced configuration](./test-advanced.md) for the full list.
+Below are the most common ones, see [TestConfig] for the full list.

 - `forbidOnly`: Whether to exit with an error if any tests are marked as `test.only`.
 Useful on CI.
 - `globalSetup`: Path to the global setup file.
 This file will be required and run before all the tests.
 It must export a single function.